cyevgeniy/evg.moe/content/js/nwvc-input/index.md

 />
 ```

-So when we change the value of `inputText` variable,
+So when we change the value of the `inputText` variable,
-it will appear in the input field, and when the input's
+the input field reflects to them, and when the input's
-value is changed, the `inputText` is synced with typed text.
+value is changed, the `inputText` variable is synced with the typed text.

 To do so, we need to know how `v-model` directive works in Vue.
 There'is a [dedicated page](https://vuejs.org/guide/components/v-model.html)
 in the docs for this.

 We bind component's `modelValue` to the input's value,
-so everytime `modelValue` is changed, input's displayed
+so everytime when `modelValue` is changed, input's
 text will be in sync with it.
 Besides this, we need to
-update modelValue when text in the input field is changed
+update `modelValue` when the text in the input field is changed
 by the user.
-Since component's props are immutable, we
+Since **component's props are immutable**, we
 can't directly update `modelValue`.
 Instead, we emit
 `update:modelValue` event with the text in the input field.
 This code is iside `onInput` function: